dickdavis/utility_classes/README.md

     grande: 'text-4xl'
 ```

+And then retrieve the class list by passing the variant key:

 ```ruby
 UtilityClasses.for(:heading, variant: :grande)
 ```

 The returned string will contain the base classes with the variant classes appended.

+The `config/utility_classes.yml` file will be loaded into memory the first time it is called and only be reloaded if changes are made to the file.

 ## Installation